ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 ## What is The Merge? {#what-is-the-merge}

-The Merge represents the merger of the existing execution layer of Ethereum (the Mainnet we use today) with its new proof-of-stake consensus layer, the Beacon Chain.
-This eliminates the need for energy-intensive mining, and instead secures the network using staked ether.
+The Merge represents the joining of the existing execution layer of Ethereum (the Mainnet we use today) with its new proof-of-stake consensus layer, the Beacon Chain.
+It eliminates the need for energy-intensive mining and instead secures the network using staked ETH.
 A truly exciting step in realizing the Ethereum vision – more scalability, security, and sustainability.

-It's important to remember that initially, the [Beacon Chain](/upgrades/beacon-chain/) (the new "consensus layer") shipped separately from [Mainnet](/glossary/#mainnet).
-Ethereum Mainnet (the "execution layer") - with all it's accounts, balances, smart contracts, and blockchain state - continues to be secured by [proof-of-work](/developers/docs/consensus-mechanisms/pow/), even while the Beacon Chain runs in parallel using [proof-of-stake](/developers/docs/consensus-mechanisms/pos/).
+It's important to remember that initially, the [Beacon Chain](/upgrades/beacon-chain/) shipped separately from [Mainnet](/glossary/#mainnet).
+Ethereum Mainnet - with all it's accounts, balances, smart contracts, and blockchain state - continues to be secured by [proof-of-work](/developers/docs/consensus-mechanisms/pow/), even while the Beacon Chain runs in parallel using [proof-of-stake](/developers/docs/consensus-mechanisms/pos/).
 The approaching Merge is when these two systems finally come together, and proof-of-work is replaced permanently by proof-of-stake.

 Let's consider an analogy.
 Imagine Ethereum is a spaceship that isn't quite ready for an interstellar voyage.
 With the Beacon Chain, the community has built a new engine and a hardened hull.
 After significant testing, it's almost time to hot-swap the new engine for the old mid-flight.
 This will merge the new, more efficient engine into the existing ship, ready to put in some serious lightyears and take on the universe.

 ## Merging with Mainnet {#merging-with-mainnet}

-Since [genesis](/history/#frontier), Mainnet has been secured by proof-of-work.
+Since [genesis](/history/#frontier), proof-of-work has secured Mainnet.
 This is the Ethereum blockchain we're all used to—it contains every transaction, smart contract, and balance since it began in July 2015.

 Throughout Ethereum's history, developers have been hard at work preparing for an eventual transition away from proof-of-work to proof-of-stake.
 On December 1, 2020, the Beacon Chain was created, which has since existed as a separate blockchain to Mainnet, running in parallel.

-The Beacon Chain has not been processing Mainnet transactions, and for all intents and purposed has simply been coming to consensus on the state of itself... which is great and all, but after extensive testing, the time for it to come to consensus on more than just itself is rapidly approaching.
+The Beacon Chain has not been processing Mainnet transactions.
+Instead, it has been reaching consensus on its own state by agreeing on active validators and their account balances.
+After extensive testing, the Beacon Chain's time to reach consensus on more is rapidly approaching.
+After The Merge, the Beacon Chain will be the consensus engine for all network data, including execution layer transactions and account balances.

 The Merge represents the official switch to using the Beacon Chain as the engine of block production.
 Mining will no longer be the means of producing valid blocks.
 Instead, the proof-of-stake validators assume this role and will be responsible for processing the validity of all transactions and proposing blocks.